 It will be no new news to tell you I love eye makeup!
-Exhibit A. As my somewhat toxic eyeliner was coming to an end it was time for me to try out some non-toxic alternatives.
+As my somewhat toxic eyeliner was coming to an end it was time for me to try out some non-toxic alternatives.
 I had read up on a few brands and decided to try Benecos and Inika.
 So before Christmas I went onto Nature’s Healthbox and ordered a few to try.
 I decided to go for a couple of options – two eye pencils and one liquid eyeliner.

 So what was it like to use.
 This eyeliner has a fairly creamy in texture and did not drag my eye as I applied it.